 Pump Design Optimization with Computational Fluid Dynamics

-Pumps are used in many applications and industries, being a vital equipment for any system that deals with water, from heating circulating flows, to consumer or industrial water supply, fountains, fire protection systems, and washing machines.
+Pumps are used in many applications and industries, being a vital piece of equipment for any system that deals with water, from heating circulating flows, to consumer or industrial water supply, fountains, fire protection systems, and washing machines.

 Main Pump Types

-Centrifugal pumps produce a head and a flow by increasing the liquid’s velocity through the machine with the help of a rotating vane impeller.
+Centrifugal pumps produce a head and a flow by increasing the liquid’s velocity through the machine, with the help of a rotating vane impeller.
 These pumps include radial, axial, and mixed flow units.
 Centrifugal pumps can further be classified as:

 • end suction pumps